 Change of Content Plans, and Plans for Content Change

-Of course content marketers need an editorial calendar to track what we’re producing and when, but this tool needs to have some flex built into it to really plan for change.
+Of course, content marketers need an editorial calendar to track what we’re producing and when, but this tool needs to have some flex built into it to really plan for change.
+In order words - you need to keep your content calendar Agile.
 Again, this is a simple theory with a much more complex execution.

 If you’re doing something as simple as a blog post, it’s pretty easy to switch the due date around when things get complicated.
 You just write a different article today and the content train keeps moving down the tracks.
 Where “flex” stops feeling flexible is when there are other people (or other departments) involved in content production or release.

 If my designer is expecting ebook copy from me next week so he can design the visuals, and there’s a newsjacking opportunity that takes my content for the week in a completely different direction, it’s not just my plans that are going to have to change.
-How can we take advantage of emerging topics without derailing the production process?
+This is where you need Agile tips and tricks to take advantage of emerging topics without derailing the production process.

 Communicate daily, especially about projects with dependencies.